If you have issues with barcodes on items from vendors, you can troubleshoot them using these tips.

 - Durascan D760

-The Green Bits Back Office web app is scanner-agnostic and works with any scanner that's compatible with your computer.
+The Greenbits Back Office works with any scanner that's compatible with your computer.

 Supported barcode types and symbologies

-Green Bits supports 1D and 2D barcodes and QR codes in all common symbologies, however for best results we recommend that vendors use Code 128 or Code 39 when generating barcodes for retailers that use Green Bits.
+Greenbits supports 1D and 2D barcodes and QR codes in all common symbologies.
+For best results. suggest that your vendors use Code 128 or Code 39 when generating barcodes.

 Label and SKU must match exactly

-If you scan a barcode label and the scanner beeps, but the Register app doesn't respond, this indicates that the label is readable but doesn't match the SKU field in Green Bits.
-No beep indicates that the scanner can't read the label at all.
+If you scan a barcode label and the scanner beeps, but the Register doesn't respond, this indicates that the label is readable but doesn't match the SKU field in Greenbits.
+If this happens, edit the SKU field in Greenbits to match the barcode label.

 Use a smartphone app to test barcodes

-Some newer smartphones and smartphone operating systems have barcode scanning capabilities built into the camera and do not require a third-party app.
+Some newer smartphones have barcode scanning built into the camera and do not require a, app.

 Be aware of short identifiers (Washington only)